Jenna Ortega Won’t Be Trapped in Hollywood’s Pay Gap Maze, Demanded ‘Scream’ Execs for a Seven-Figure Compensation

 Jenna Ortega is just one in a string of women seeking fair compensation in Hollywood

 Women in the U.S. earn approximately 80% of what men earn.
-However, in the film industry, the pay gap is even wider.
+However, in the film industry, the pay gap extends wider.

 As is often the case in social justice struggles, Latinas have been at the forefront of the issue

-Ortega’s decision not to return to the “Scream” franchise has shed a harsh light on this disparity.
+Ortega’s decision not to return to the Scream franchise has shed a harsh light on Hollywood’s disparity.
 Furthermore, it draws a line in the sand on behalf of Latina actresses seeking fair compensation.

 “And as a woman in this business, I think it’s really important for us to be valued and to fight to be valued,” Campbell added.
 “I honestly don’t believe that if I were a man and had done five installments of a huge blockbuster franchise over 25 years, that the number that I was offered would be the number that would be offered to a man.”